crosenbroas13/efile_tracking/README.md

    ```bash
    streamlit run app/qa_dashboard.py -- --out ./outputs
    ```
-3. The sidebar lets you pick the output folder, choose which `inventory.csv` to view, toggle whether identical hashes count as duplicates, and focus only on files with potential issues.
-Adjust the "Very large file" threshold if you want stricter or looser alerts.
+3. Use the left-hand navigation to open the QA Dashboard (the home page is ready for future tools).
+Dashboard controls now sit at the top of the page so reviewers can choose an output folder, upload an `inventory.csv` directly from their computer, and adjust the "Very large file" threshold without leaving the main view.
 4. The main page shows:
    - **Executive summary** totals for files, sizes, and run-log error counts.
-   - **Dataset structure** rollups to see which top-level folders dominate the dataset and where deeply nested files live.
+   - **Dataset structure** rollups to see which top-level folders dominate the dataset and which file types are most common.
    - **File type & size QA** tables and charts that highlight unusual extensions or oversized files.
- - **Duplicates & integrity** summaries when hashes are available.
- - **Potential issues** with a downloadable CSV so you can triage edge cases quickly.
    - **Run history** from `run_log.jsonl` so you can tie the view back to specific inventory runs.
+   - **PDF export** button to download a lightweight summary that can be shared with non-technical reviewers without exposing file contents.

 The dashboard skips over missing or malformed modified-time values in the CSV so it can still load inventories created on different machines without breaking.